top of page

 Behind the scenes

 The Kalahari Basin Area Network was established in 2020 by Anne-Maria Fehn, Lee J. Pratchett and Alena Witzlack-Makarevich.
-It has been coordinated by Alena and Lee since 2021.
+It has been coordinated by Alena and Lee since 2021 and Velina Ninkova joined the team in 2023.

-Get in touch, say hello, and send us your comments and questions to:
+Get in touch and send us your comments and questions:

 KalahariBasinAreaNetwork [AT] gmail [DOT] com